 Buy it: The Hershey’s Milk Chocolate Fraction Book at Amazon

-Celebrate a love of language and math with this book including a whimsical cast of characters that engage curious minds.
+Celebrate a love of language and math with this book that includes a whimsical cast of characters to engage curious minds.
 Each set of problems introduces basic concepts using simple text and enhances the learning with silly and unexpected examples.

-Buy it: If You Were a Divided-by Sign on Amazon
+Buy it: If You Were a Divided-By Sign at Amazon

 49. Fractions in Disguise by Edward Einhorn